ositaka/design-code.tips/src/content/posts/2020-05-11-woocommerce-something.md

 }
 ```

+> If you pay attention to the likes 136-145, you'll spot a fade-in transition on each page transitione ;)

 You can use the **`.role-shop_manager`** selector to customize the `/wp-admin`.

 For a last snippet I've got here an advanced example in how your own `admin.css` file  it might be your best friend for literally "printing" the wp-admin dashboard.
 This code is actually the continuity of the last snippet.
 In this example, this is helpful if the shop manager whants to **print the shop  "Overview" analytics**.